 The conservation Order also sets up funding for land purchase and rehabilitation.
 Under the south west growth centres Order, there will ultimately be approximately \$530 million set aside for this purpose.

-The 'East Leppington Precinct' of the growth centres largely falls under the bio-certification order and as such, no further detailed assessment of the impact of development on native vegetation and fauna is required under planning and related legislation.
-However, due to an idiosyncrasy in the large-scale mapping undertaken as part of the bio-certification Order and as a result of final Roads and Maritime intersection design not being known at the time, a very small portion of the urban release precinct development site was not included.
-However, this very small portion overall represents approximately half of the retirement village site, as shown below.
+The 'East Leppington Precinct' of the growth centres falls under the bio-certification order and as such, no further detailed assessment of the impact of development on native vegetation and fauna is required under planning and related legislation.